Call me JERRY... (Gerald is just too formal!)

 73 de Jerry/k6iii Grass Valley, CA (Nevada County, Grid: CM99)

-Some achievments and awards I have managed to acquire over this long career:
+Some achievments and awards I have managed to acquire along the way:

 - SKCC-6830-S using my old Novice (1953) J-38 Straight Key